-targ gets a d/or c Ŭ, Approach to setting and monitoring targets and/or goals and Bus leve spe targ and goa Site spe targ de n gets a d goals c siness k eel C ecific n gets a d/or c als k e/facility ecific gets d/or monitored at the corporate evel Goals are monitored at the corporate evel Our approach to water-related targets and goals is to improve water efficiency across our operations by reducing water demand and increasing water reuse, and to prioritize water management actions using a risk-based approach that accounts for location-specific water risks at our sites worldwide.
+targets and/or Monitoring at corporate level Approach to setting and monitoring targets and/or goals 1 wide targets and goals Business level specific targets and/or monitored at the corporate level Goals are monitored at the corporate Our approach to water-related targets and goals is to improve water efficiency across our operations by reducing water demand and increasing water reuse, and to prioritize water management actions using a risk-based approach that accounts for location-specific water risks at our sites worldwide.
 Our J&J Health for Humanity 2020 Goal (an enterprise-wide goal) is to conduct a comprehensive water risk assessment at 100% of manufacturing and R&D sites, and implement resource protection plans at high-risk sites, which can involve site-specific targets.
-By the end of 2019, 100% of all high-risk sites identified developed mitigation plans and budgeted for their implementation in 2020; 35% of these have already completed their mitigation plans.
+By the end of 2019, 100% of all high-risk sites developed mitigation plans.
+By the end of 2020, 61% of all high-risk sites completed implementation of mitigation plans and the remaining 39% budgeted for completion in 2021.
 Enterprise-level goals are also tracked at the business level, where each business segment tracks the status of relevant sites and progress towards any targets.
 Targets are also cascaded to the site-level in two ways.
-If a site is identified as high-risk, a site-specific target may be implemented as part of a site Water Risk Mitigation plan for progress towards our Health for Humanity 2020 Goal.
+If a site is identified as high-risk, a site-specific target may be implemented as part of a site Water Risk Mitigation plans for progress towards our Health for Humanity 2020 Goal.
 Additionally, we certify all manufacturing and R&D sites to ISO 14001 Environmental Management System Standard within three years of establishment or acquisition.
 Under this certification, sites must define environment aspects and impacts and evaluate the relevance of water, among other things.
 In some cases, continuous improvement plans may be implemented with site-specific targets.
-We ensure targets media coverage on water risks, local regulatory factors, site watewater management and watershed health, water use and dosts, in addition to many other inputs and processe.
+We ensure targets and goals reflect geographic, regulatory factors, site wastewater management and watershed health, water usa and costs, in addition to many other inputs and processes.
 Any site-specific goals are integrated into this risk assessment process and formalized in Business Continuity Plans and Risk Mitigation Plans.
-Water usage is tracked in dedicated internal databases and monitored on a frequent basis (either quarterly or annually) at both a site and corporate level.
+Water usage is tracked in dedicated internal databases and monitored on a frequent basis (either quarterly or annually) at both a site and co